HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 The first user click on send my key, then the second user will also be in the secret chat page.

 ### Secret Chat Page
-Based on each others public key and their private key, the chat page can automatically handle the send and receive message
+Based on each others public key and their private key, the chat page can automatically handle the send and receive message functions.
 # Develop Structure

 ## Windows